termapps/publisher/README.md

 <!-- omit from toc -->
 ### Direct

-Pre-built binary executables are available at [releases page](https://github.com/termapps/publisher/releases) for macOS (64bit), Linux (64bit, 32bit).
+Pre-built binary executables are available at [releases page](https://github.com/termapps/publisher/releases).

-Download and unarchive the binary then put the executable in `$PATH`.
+Download, unarchive the binary, and then put the executable in `$PATH`.

 <!-- publisher install end -->
 ## Usage